 Roger is also active in humanities research.
 His book Creative Improvisation was published by Open University Press (UK/US, 1989), and is a highly theorised yet practical book on improvisatory techniques.
 His companion analytical volume New Structures in Jazz and Improvised Music Since 1960 was also released by OUP in 1992.
-Improvisation, Hypermedia and the Arts since 1945, written in collaboration with Hazel Smith, analyses and theorises improvisation in the arts besides music, and was published by Harwood Academic (1997).
+Improvisation, Hypermedia and the Arts since 1945, written in collaboration with Hazel Smith, analyses and theorises improvisation in the arts besides music, and was published by Harwood Academic

+(1997).
 A more recent book (with CD-Rom), Hyperimprovisation: computer-interactive sound improvisation, the first on its subject, was published by A-R Editions (USA; 2003), the leading specialist publisher on computer music.
 His most recent book concerns Australian contemporary jazz and its representation on CD (published by the Australian Music Centre, 2005).
-Roger is a subject in Jazz: The Essential Companion, Jazz : the Rough Guide and the recent Grove Dictionaries of Music and of Jazz.
+Roger is a subject in Jazz: The Essential Companion, Jazz: the Rough Guide and the recent Grove Dictionaries of Music and of Jazz.
 His work, and that of austraLYSIS, is reflected in more than a dozen index entries in the 2003 Currency Companion to Music and Dance in Australia (eds.
 John Whiteoak and Aline Scott-Maxwell).
 Roger edited the Summer 1991/2 issue of Sounds Australian on improvisation, and he is the author of numerous humanities research articles.
 Because of his intense involvement with academia and scientific research as well as music and the humanities, he has appeared as one of the Australian 'renaissance men' in some weekend glossy magazines.
 Besides his musical activity, Roger was also for 18 years a CEO, first of a medical research institute and then of a University (as Vice-Chancellor of the University of Canberra, UC).
 In early 2004, he formed the Sonic Communications Research Group (SCRG) at UC.
 In 2004 he was elected a Fellow of the Australia Academy of the Humanities.
-Earlier this year, he returned to full time research in music computation and cognition as a professor at the MARCS Auditory Laboratories, University of Western Sydney.
+Last year he returned to full time research in music computation and cognition as a professor at the MARCS Auditory Laboratories, University of Western Sydney.
+Roger spoke last month at the Currency Press series of breakfast lectures at the Opera House, on the need to rebalance the distribution of public subsidy for music in favour of creative work itself, and of the presentation of new works, notably Australian.
+He has just finished editing the Oxford Companion to Computer Music.